limbo666/DesktopFences/desktop_fences_simple_manual.md

 - **Fences (Data Fences)**: Regular containers for shortcuts targeting files or folders and web links
 - **Portal Fences**: Special fences mirroring the contents of folders
+- **Note Fences**: Fences that display text.

 **How to Create a Fence:**

-1. The first fence is created automatically on first run. look on the top left corner of your screen
+1. The first two fences are created automatically on first run.
+Look on the top left corner of your screen.
-2. From there clicking the heart menu you can select New Fence to create a new Fence or New Portal Fence to create a new Portal Fence
+2. From there clicking the heart menu you can select New Fence to create a new Fence, New Portal Fence to create a new Portal Fence or New Note Fence to crete a new note fence.

 **Rename a fence:**